Students from SBS excel in 3MT® competition

-You can view the video recordings of the winners and finalists here.
+You can view the video presentations of winners and finalists here.

 The 3MT® is a professional and engaging international competition.
-It challenges PhD students to present their research in language appropriate to an intelligent but non-specialist audience in the space of three minutes.
+It challenges PhD students to present their research in language appropriate to an intelligent but non-specialist audience within three minutes.

 The judges of the competition were: